 Possible tests include

-Because of the risk of cancer, doctors typically look in the esophagus and stomach with a flexible tube ( upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ) in people who are over age 60 and in younger people with warning signs.
+Because of the risk of cancer, doctors typically look in the esophagus and stomach with a flexible tube (upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ) in people who are over age 60 and in younger people with warning signs.
 Those who are younger and have no symptoms other than dyspepsia are often treated with acid-blocking drugs.
 If this treatment is unsuccessful, doctors usually do an endoscopy.

 People with symptoms of acute coronary ischemia, particularly those with risk factors, should go to the emergency department for an immediate evaluation, including electrocardiography (ECG) and blood tests for damage to heart muscle cells.